SpektraSystems/CloudLabs-Azure/azure-ml/ChatBot-Lab.md

 with a user in natural language to answer a question.
 Examples of client applications include social media apps, chat bots, and speech-enabled desktop applications.

+## Getting started
+Launch the lab and Sign-in to Azure Portal using the Azure credentials provided in the lab details page.

+Click on Resource groups in the Dashboard to see the resourse groups that you have access.
+You can see a resource group named *chat-bot-XXXXX*.
+You will be using this resourse group for this lab.

 # Exercise 1: Create a knowledge base from QnA Maker Portal

 ## Create a knowledge base